bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Every search engine has its own algorithm for ranking websites.

-And while it\'s not disclosed how the ranks are determined, there are many best practices you can follow to influence how search engines analyze and rank your website.
+And while it&apos;s not disclosed how the ranks are determined, there are many best practices you can follow to influence how search engines analyze and rank your website.

-But for now, let\'s just focus on how meta tags influence website ranking.
+But for now, let&apos;s just focus on how meta tags influence website ranking.

 ![](images/image018.png){width="6.0in"